 With the advent of the Internet, you really have no excuse.
 You must network.
 I have example after example of how networking has helped me over the years.
 Enough said.

 Pretty straight forward, if you want a promotion, dress like your boss, not like your peers.

 5. DON’T FEAR CHANGING COURSE

-There is more than one solution to your life’s puzzle, If you can’t find a place for the next puzzle piece, it’s OK to move to another corner!
-I went to school with a plan to work on Wall Street, but spent my first 8 years out of college in the Navy and ended up working in High Tech Sales.
+There is more than one solution to your life’s puzzle, If you can’t find the right spot for the next piece, it’s OK to move to another corner of the puzzle!
+I went to school with a plan to work on Wall Street, but spent my first 8 years out of college in the Navy and ended up working in high tech sales.
 There will be twists and turns, embrace them, it’s part of life’s grand journey!

 6. PUBLISH YOUR GOALS

 It’s the best way to ensure you hold yourself accountable for yourself.
 If you don’t write them down, more than likely they won’t get done.